RayBenefield/portfolio/creative-lessons/lesson-1-innovation.md

 feedback that it isn't really that different, that is still valuable information for you.
 USE THAT.
 Don't just sulk and defend that you are different and standout.
 If your target audience doesn't agree, use that information.
-Doesn't mean your innovation was not innovated; as it did in fact stir up conversation.
+Doesn't mean your innovation was not innovative; as in that case it did in fact stir up conversation.
 At that point, then you know your idea wasn't innovative ENOUGH.
 Even this measurement is valuable.

 ## Explore Variations